writings on math, logic, philosophy and art

 What, now it’s too dramatic?
 No, impossible, Kant never used any drugs!
 OK, whatever, I give up, no more introductions for these articles, let’s just get on with it!

-For context, here is the list of categories (descriptions are mine.)
+For context, here is the list of Kant’s categories (with descriptions in my own words):

 Quantity

-• Unity (measure) - recognition of a thing as one
+• Unity (measure): Recognizing a thing as one

-• Plurality (plurality) - recognition of there being several things
+• Plurality (plurality): Recognizing there are several things

-• Totality (whole) - unification of all things (of a given group) as one.
+• Totality (whole): Unifying all things (of a given group) as one

 Quality

-• Limitation - recognition of a thing as both present and absent (e.g. in different time periods).
+• Limitation: Recognizing a thing as both present and absent (e.g., in different times)

 Relation

-• Inherence and subsistence - representation of a thing as being inherent, everpresent
+• Inherence and subsistence: Representing a thing as being inherent or constant

 Modality

-• Necessity - Contingency - acceptance of a thing as inherently true (existence given through possibility itself)
+• Necessity–Contingency: Accepting a thing as inherently true (where existence is given through possibility itself)

-But wait, if the third member of each triad is just a combination of the other two, then doesn’t this mean that it’s not really “pure”/atomic/first-order and should therefore be removed from the list?
-Kant claims that it is not the case, but his explanation why is vague:
+But wait—if the third member of each triad is merely a combination of the other two, doesn’t that mean it’s not truly pure/atomic/first-order and should be excluded?
+Kant argues otherwise, although his explanation remains somewhat ambiguous:

 Thus totality is nothing else but plurality contemplated as unity; limitation is merely reality conjoined with negation; community is the causality of a substance, reciprocally determining, and determined by other substances; and finally, necessity is nothing but existence, which is given through the possibility itself.
 Let it not be supposed, however, that the third category is merely a deduced, and not a primitive conception of the pure understanding.
 For the conjunction of the first and second, in order to produce the third conception, requires a particular function of the understanding, which is by no means identical with those which are exercised in the first and second.
 Thus, the conception of a number (which belongs to the category of totality) is not always possible, where the conceptions of multitude and unity exist (for example, in the representation of the infinite).
 Or, if I conjoin the conception of a cause with that of a substance, it does not follow that the conception of influence, that is, how one substance can be the cause of something in another substance, will be understood from that.
 Thus it is evident that a particular act of the understanding is here necessary; and so in the other instances.

 What is this particular acts of the understanding for which Kant talks about and which enables the creation of each third category from the other two.
-For me it has to do with a peculiar process which converts empirical knowledge to universal knowledge, using the concept of the (understandable) universe (the world) for which I want to talk about in this article.
+For me it has to do with a peculiar process which converts empirical knowledge to universal knowledge, using the concept of the (understandable) universe (or “the world”) for which I want to talk about in this article.
 This process is based on faith, not knowledge, or more precisely, it is based on faith of knowledge.

-If empirical knowledge is about creating models, universal knowledge is about accepting the models that we have created as universally true.
-This this is precisely what the third pure concepts of understanding enable us to do.
+If empirical knowledge involves constructing models, universal knowledge involves accepting those models as universally true.
+It is precisely this function that the third pure concepts of understanding enable us to accomplish.

-Here I will try to prove Kant wrong by putting forward the following thesis: the third member of each triad of categories is not a pure concept of understanding.
-It rather represents a way to bridge the other two concepts of understanding to reason.
-That is, the third member allows us to form a mental image of the understandable universe, or of *substance * as philosophers call it, and to apply the other two concepts to it.
+In this section, I aim to challenge Kant by proposing the following thesis: the third member of each triad of categories is not a pure concept of understanding.
+Rather, it serves as a bridge linking the other two concepts of understanding with reason.
+In other words, the third member enables us to form a mental image of the understandable universe (or substance, in philosophical terms), allowing us to apply the other two concepts to it.

-To elucidate my point, consider the problem of induction which I talk about in my text about Gettier and almost everywhere else, which, incidentally, is also the problem which inspired Kant to write the Critique in the first place.
-You can formulate this problem in the following way: We all know that our knowledge becomes obsolete all the time and that what is valid in one time/place/context isn’t generally valid for another.
-So how can we justify all the generalizations that we make all the time (and on which our whole thinking is based on?)
-The simple answer is that we just cannot justify them - that has been known for millenia.
-The answer is so simple that I am inclined to ask a follow-up question: How and why are we even able to make such claims in the first place?
-From where do we have the logical apparatus to make them them (which other animals don’t seem to have) and what does this logical apparatus looks like?
+To elucidate, consider the problem of induction (which I discuss in my text on Gettier and elsewhere), a problem that originally inspired Kant to write the Critique.
+This issue can be phrased as follows: We know our knowledge often becomes outdated and that what holds in one time/place/context may not apply in another.
+So, how can we justify the generalizations we make so frequently (which form the foundation of our thinking)?
+The simple answer: we cannot justify them.
+This has been known for millennia.
+The answer is so straightforward that it invites a follow-up question: How and why are we even able to make such claims in the first place?
+From where does our logical apparatus derive (an apparatus not shared by other animals), and what does it look like?

-But we are getting ahead of ourselves, so let’s start from the beginning - by examining the reincarnations of the idea of the universe in each third category of the four triads.
+But we are getting ahead of ourselves, so let’s start from the beginning - by tracing how the idea of the universe appears in each third category of Kant’s four triads.

 Quantity